Protocentral/protocentral-healthypi-v3/docs/index.md

 If you ever remove the sensor and wish to connect it back to the HealthyPi, please wire it in the sequence shown in the following picture.

 [Photo of temperature sensor connector with color codes]

+## Frequently Asked Questions

+[Coming Soon]

+*Please submit an [issue on Github](https://github.com/Protocentral/protocentral-healthypi-v3/issues/new) if you face any problems with the HealthyPi.*

 # License Information